ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     between which the collision will be considered.
     The number of provided ``<collision_name>.species`` should match the number of collision names, i.e. ``collisions.collision_names``.
-    If using ``background_mcc`` type this should be the name of the species for which collisions will be included.
+    If using ``background_mcc`` or ``background_stopping`` type this should be the name of the species for which collisions will be included.
     Only one species name should be given.

 * ``<collision_name>.CoulombLog`` (`float`) optional
     Only for ``pairwisecoulomb``.
 A provided fixed Coulomb logarithm of the